 The Basic Settings tab is part of the Component view, which is located on the lower part of the designing editor of the Integration perspective of Talend Studio.

 Each component has specific basic settings according to its function requirements within the Job.
+For a detailed description of each component properties and use, see Talend Components Reference Guide.

 Some components require code to be input or functions to be set.
 Make sure you use Java code in properties.